innovation-options/innovation-options/content/articles/Measuring Learning in Dollars/_measuring-learning.md

 ### Example

 John is a Fortune 500 product manager for a line of household consumer goods.
-He sees disruptive potential in the “Internet of Things” and believes a connected, smart doorbell could be just the innovation his aging product line needs to spur new growth.
+He sees disruptive potential in Artificial Intelligence and believes an AI-powered doorbell could be just the innovation his aging product line needs to spur new growth.
 As with any new proposal, John must present his business case to Sarah, who heads the investment committee that approves new projects.
 The business case must show the ROI, but John is hesitant to present a traditional NPV analysis because he has no confidence forecasting revenues for a non-existent product category.
 Instead, he decides to frame the project as an Innovation Option.

 #### Determine the Inputs

-To generate the innovation option pricing model, John has to provide three inputs.
+John has to provide three inputs to the Innovation Option model:

 1.  **Main Investment Budget** John is very good at budgeting costs (he is a Fortune 500 PM after all) and believes that the doorbell could be produced at scale with a $20M investment.
 This includes all the normal development and marketing costs such as headcount, capex, promotion, etc..
 It is, in effect, the budget request he would have made under a traditional NPV approach.
+For an option, this is known as the *Strike*.
-2.  **Best-Case Scenario** John also needs to judge the best-case scenario for the market potential of the doorbell.
-This is not a specific revenue projection (so he can breathe a sigh of relief) but instead answers the question, “If everything goes right, how big could this product possibly be?”
-The firm currently has 5% of the doorbell market, and with 100M US Households and an ASP of $50 John thinks the best case scenario is a $200M market for the doorbell.
-It is roughly equivalent to an (optimistic) NPV horizon value.
+2.  **Project Schedule** Next, John has to set up a schedule and evaluation timeline.
+His doorbell project is not an open-ended research exercise; he will be expected to test the market and report results.
+John has extensive experience with stagegate, so again this task will feel familiar.
+In this example we’ll keep things simple and use a duration of one year and with quarterly reporting.
+For an option, this is used to calculate the *Expiration* and *Iterations*.
-3.  **Option Terms** Options are not open-ended research projects; John must set a duration and evaluation interval for the option from the outset.
-He has extensive experience with stagegate reporting, so again this task will feel familiar.
-In John’s example we’ll keep things simple and use a duration of one year and with quarterly reporting; ideally options will have shorter duration and reporting intervals based upon the product’s release cycle.
+3.  **Risk Estimate**  Finally, John needs to estimate the relative riskiness of the project.
+And risk in this context is not specific to the project such as whether finance will approve or the success esimate; it is instead the relative volatility of the market which John's project will enter.
+He estimates the risk as moderate.
+For an option, this is known as the *Sigma*.

 #### Creating the Model

-The math for an Option is more complicated than NPV (a version of this won the Nobel Prize for economics after all) but here is the gist: the model simulates every possible combination of things going well, things going poorly, or things staying the same.
+The math for an Option is more complicated than NPV (a version of this pricing model won the Nobel Prize for economics after all) but here is the gist: the model simulates every possible combination of things going well, things going poorly, or things staying the same.
 Then, it sums the discounted expected value of each of those individual paths to that point.
 The net result is a tree representing every potential value of the option at every point in time.
-Future posts will go into the math in more detail, but know that this same method is trusted to price billions of dollars worth of options worldwide, every day.
+Future posts will go into the math in more detail, but for now simply know that this same method is trusted to price billions of dollars worth of options worldwide, every day.

 Once applied, the inputs produce a pricing tree that looks like this (in millions of dollars):